-In Middle School our teachers guide students on a journey to become practical and freely creative in their thinking, have the courage to carry out their aspirations, and be flexible and adaptable in order to meet challenges of the world.
+In Middle School our teachers guide students on a journey to become practical and freely creative in their thinking, have the courage to carry out their aspirations, and be flexible and adaptable in order to meet the challenges of the world.

 Middle School can be compared with intermediate schools, and offers a seamless transition from the Lower School, into our Upper School (high school).
-Building on the strong fundamentals created during Lower School, children continue their learning in the familiarity of the same class and with the same teacher still, ensuring stability and strength of class community.
+Building on the strong fundamentals created during Lower School, students continue their learning in the familiarity of the same class and with the same teacher still, ensuring stability and strength of class community.

 “A human being can only come to an experience of freedom if his intellectuality awakens within him of itself, not if it is poured into him by his teachers.”
 Rudolf Steiner

 - Their trusted teacher stays with them throughout this next step in their journey, with increasing input from Upper School teachers in some lessons